 Written by Greg Ellifritz

-I recently responded to a call at work that might generate some critical thinking on the part of my readers….
+I once responded to a very unique call in my cop job.
+The details might generate some critical thinking on the part of my readers.

 A woman and her infant child were parked outside a small electronics store on a busy thoroughfare in the suburban city where I work.
 She was waiting to provide a ride home to her sister and her best friend, both of whom were working in the store.
 Five minutes before closing, another car pulled into the parking lot.
 It was occupied by two men.
 She thought it was strange because it backed into a parking space facing the store and because it had no license plates, either front or back.
 Even though it was strange, the car was a Lexus and didn’t seem out of place in the wealthy suburb.